 ACC members who perform well in official ACC online tournaments receive Internet Rating Points (IRPs) in accordance with the guidelines.
 IRPs are accumulated throughout the season, which ends every year on July 31.
 The ten players with the most IRPs receive All-Internet honors, with the highest rated player being crowned Internet Champion.
-The top 10% of players earning IRPs receive an invitation to the ACC Tournament of Champions, held each year at the Sands Casino in Reno.
+The top 10% of players earning IRPs receive an invitation to the ACC Tournament of Champions, held each year at the Sands Casino in Reno, NV.

 IRPs are tabulated on both an annual and a lifetime basis.
 IRP standings are published monthly here and in Cribbage World.

 1. Join the ACC if you haven't already done so.
 To compete officially you must be an ACC member in good standing and current membership.

 2. All tournaments are held at eCribbage.com and Gamecolony.com.
 Both sites are available 24/7 and are free, and both have upgrade options for a fee.
 If you don't already have a GameColony screen name (nickname) or an eCribbage Login-ID, create one now at the sites.
 (You do not have to play at both sites.)
 Once you have an established Gamecolony.com screen and/or an eCribbage.com Login-ID name, register it with the ACC using the online form.
 This will link your screen name to your ACC member information.
 To learn how to get on both sites, please read the links on the left of the main page: eCribbage Assistance, How to Play on eCribbage, and Game Colony Hints.